richefeu/rockable/sphinxdoc/source/syntaxConf.rst

 Header
 ------

-A conf-file always starts with the header: ``Rockable dd-mm-yyyy`` (*e.g.*, ``Rockable 20-02-2017``).
+A conf-file always starts with the header: ``Rockable dd-mm-yyyy`` (*e.g.*, ``Rockable 29-11-2018``).
 Each time a noticeable change is made in the format, the date of this change is also changed in the header of the file.
 It is used as the version of the format.
+In the source of the code it is defined in the preprocessor define of ``CONF_VERSION_DATE``

 Timing
 ------